-- charges when the compressor is attached to AC power. - has a maximum charge of one hour. - When the compressor is powered on and the power source indicator lights surrounding the power button are illuminated in orange the compressor is running on its internal battery. - The battery charge indicator lights and battery charge scale surround the battery charge status button and indicate the compressor's current battery charge level.
+- charges when the compressor is attached to AC power. - has a maximum charge of one hour. - 1 When the compressor is powered on and the power source indicator lights surrounding the power button are illuminated in orange the compressor is running on its internal battery. - 2 The battery charge indicator lights and battery charge scale surround the battery charge status button and indicate the compressor's current battery charge level.
+Consult the charts on the following page to determine the approximate amount of charge on the compressor's internal battery.